-Placement Trainer role 2 nd Year 2 nd year students have a designated APPEL Supervisor, who must be a pharmacist.
-The Supervisor's role is to guide and support the student's learning experience while sharing their insights as an experienced pharmacist.
-4 th Year 4 th year students have a designated APPEL Preceptor, who must be a pharmacist.
-The preceptor is responsible for overseeing the learning experience and verifying the student's competence appraisal.
-The Preceptor must be available to the student for guidance and direction but is not required to supervise the student directly.
-A non-pharmacist Supervisor can be responsible for the day-to-day supervision of the student in conjunction with the Preceptor.
-5 th Year 5 th year students have a designated APPEL Senior Preceptor, who must be a pharmacist.
-The Senior Preceptor is responsible for supervising the student's learning experience and completing the competence appraisal.
+Placement Trainer role 2 nd Year experience while sharing their insights as an experienced pharmacist.
+4 th -year students have a designated APPEL Preceptor, who must be a pharmacist.
+The Preceptor is responsible for overseeing the learning experience and verifying the student's competence assessment.
+The Preceptor must be 4 th Year 5 th Year 5 th -year students have a designated APPEL Senior Preceptor, who must be a pharmacist.
+The Senior Preceptor is responsible for supervising the student's learning experience and completing the competence assessment.
 Other pharmacists may assist in the day-to-day supervision of the student in conjunction with the Senior Preceptor.

-All accredited APPEL trainers (Supervisors, Preceptors and Senior Preceptors) are required to declare to APPEL that they will provide training to their student in accordance with this guidance.
-Furthermore, APPEL's agreements with training establishments set out that experiential learning placements will be provided in accordance with this guidance.
+All accredited APPEL Trainers (Supervisors, Preceptors and Senior Preceptors) are required to declare to APPEL that they will provide training to their student in accordance with this guidance.
+Furthermore, APPEL's agreements with Training Establishments set out that experiential learning placements will be provided in accordance with this guidance.
 While on placement, students will have a variety of people actively involved in their training.
-These can include mentors, colleagues and managers within the training establishment.
-Therefore, accredited training establishments and trainers should ensure that all those involved in student training are aware of the requirements of this guidance.
+These can include mentors, colleagues and managers within the Training Establishment.
+Therefore, accredited Training Establishments and Trainers should ensure that all those involved in student training are aware of the requirements of this guidance.